EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 Power of attorney credentials contain information about the delegation rights, such as which actions are delegated, and a provenance proof of the delegation rights.
 For this purpose, a credential proving the delegator's rights is embedded into the power of attorney credential.
-For example, to delegate signatory rights, the delegator would need to embed the enterprise credential that proves his or her signatory rights.
+For example, to delegate signatory rights, the delegator would need to embed the organisational credential that proves his or her signatory rights.
 In addition, power of attorney can be chained by including a power of attorney credential that delegates the relevant rights.

 # 4. General concept

-An organisation wallet is used by a user to request, receive and presents organizational credentials by interacting with issuers (EAA-provioder) and verifiers (service-providers).
+An organisational wallet is used by a user to request, receive and presents organizational credentials by interacting with EAA Providers and Relying Parties.
-Users of the organisation wallet are members of the organisation.
+Users of the organisational wallet are members of the organisation.
 Users can be human or system users.
 System users are defined for handling automatic use cases.
-Each user added to an organisation wallet gets an identity by assigning a decentralized identifier (DID).
-Cryptographic material is managed by the Organisation Wallet through a key management system.
+Each user added to an organisational wallet gets an identity by assigning a decentralized identifier (DID).
+Cryptographic material is managed by the Organisational Wallet through a key management system.
 The user is the controller of the DID, i.e. only he has access to the private key related to his DID.
 The user's organisation-specific DID can be used to issue, request and present credentials.
-There are three types of organisational credentials hold in the organisation wallet:
+There are three types of organisational credentials hold in the organisational wallet:
 * Legal person credential: The subject of this type of credential is a legal person, i.e. a company, organisation, ...
 * Natural person credential: The subject of this type of credential is a human being.
 Please note that this credential is only valid in the context of the organisation.
-It isn't the PID as defined by the EUDI-wallet, but can be derived from the PID.
+The natural person credential is different from the PID as defined by the EUDI-wallet.
+However, the PID can be used for authentication when requesting the credential.
-* Power of attorney credential: The subject of this type of credential is a delegation of authority from one user of the enterprise wallet to another user.
+* Power of attorney credential: The subject of this type of credential is a delegation of authority from one user of the organisational wallet to another user.
 It is possible to refer from within one credential to another.
-This allows to describe very complex organisation structures.
+This allows to describe very complex organisational structures.
 Referencing is done using the id of the subject information property.

 # 5 Issue Natural Person Credential